actions-workshop/actions-workshop/docs/005-deployment-azure-simple.md

     ![Deployment success](images/005/deploy-success.png)

-1. Click on the link to open the application running in Azure!
+2. Click on the link to open the application running in Azure!

     ![Running app](images/005/running-app.png)

 ## 3 - Set up required approval for the staging environment

-Now that the deployment is working, you might want to introduce a manual approval process.
+Now that the deployment is functioning, you might want to introduce a manual approval process.

 1. Navigate to your repository **Settings**, then click on **Environments**, then select **staging**: